 Increasingly large numbers of employees prefer to work from home due to its tendency to better accommodate their schedules without sacrificing their quality of work.
 Additionally, remote work also allows companies to outsource low-demand jobs or highly specialized positions that may be difficult to recruit for in your town or city.

-A recent State of Work Productivity Report showed that 65 percent of full-time employee believed that remote working would lead to an increase in productivity.
+A recent State of Work Productivity Report showed that 65 percent of full-time employees believed that remote working would lead to an increase in productivity.
 This notion was supported by more than two-thirds of managers reporting an increase in overall productivity from their remote employers.